Take a peek at Compassion’s impact in the over 25 countries we work and see how your support is reaching children all over the world.

 Ramngaih watches as her grandma sorts a stack of green leaves from the jungle to sell in the marketplace.
 The family rely on the income to buy daily essentials.
 Since Compassion’s program begun operating in their rural village, families can send their children to school, receive medical treatment and have access to a boat for transportation in times of emergencies.

 Bolivia has one of the highest maternal mortality rates in the world: women have a 1 in 160 risk of maternal death in their lifetime.
-(In Australia, the same figure is 1 in 8700.)
-Our Child Survival Program operates around the country, supporting mums from pregnancy to help give their babies a bright future.
+(In Australia, the same figure is 1 in 8,700.)
+Our Mums and Babies Program operates around the country, supporting mums from pregnancy to help give their babies a bright future.

 Children line up for lunch outside the building of a local church partner.
 In Brazil, one-quarter of the population lives below the poverty line—but the number jumps to more than 50 per cent in the rural north-east.
 In the last few years, Compassion has moved our focus from the urban cities to these areas of extreme need.

 Children sing in a choir as part of program activities at a Compassion centre.
 As one of the poorest countries on earth—almost half the population lives below the poverty line— the West African nation faces big challenges.
 But through our Child Sponsorship Program, more than 104,000 children in Burkina Faso are being supported to rise above their circumstances and become all God has created them to be.

 Since 2014, the number of people affected by mosquito-borne disease including dengue, Chikungunya and the Zika virus has increased.
 Compassion Colombia has provided more than 8,000 mosquito nets and 8,700 mosquito-repellent soaps to help combat the diseases, plus fumigating several project centres and families’ homes.
 More than 50,000 children and their families have learned about eliminating mosquito breeding areas.